Aize-Tech/blog/_posts/My-First-Post.md

 title: My Magento Developer Journey
 ---

-Hello and welcome to my first blog post!
-My name is Betül Algür and I'm excited to share my journey as a junior Magento developer at Aize Software and Education.

 Today, I'd like to talk about my experience building my first blog using GitHub Pages.

 As a developer, I knew that having a blog would be an excellent way to share my insights and experiences with the community, as well as to document my progress and growth as a developer.